JonyEpsilon/gorilla-repl.org/secrets.md

 ---
 layout: page
-title: Secrets of Gorilla Repl
+title: Secrets of Gorilla REPL
 ---

 Sourced from Lee Spector (lspector@hampshire.edu), revised October 19, 2016

 ----
 This document was written for university students at the Hampshire College taking a course where they likely use Clojure for the first time.
-It provides
+Gorilla REPL  provides
 **a complete Clojure programming environment**.
 You might find it useful if you're just getting started with Clojure, as it provides an easy workflow for development.
 The key features for using Gorilla as a complete environment are:

 - Open any `.clj`, `.cljs`, `.cljc`, or `.hl` file.
 If the file does not already have Gorilla REPL worksheet markup, it will appear as a worksheet with the entire contents of the file in a single input cell.